-Given the enrichment of a strong faculty-student interaction and cooperation, students who demonstrate academic excellence can partake in these great ventures.
+Given the enrichment of a strong faculty-student interaction and cooperation, students who demonstrate academic excellence and research capability can partake in these great ventures.
 The experience, knowledge and prestige gained lasts a lifetime.
 Whether on a résumé or graduate school application, this is a sign of distinction.

 The Computer Science Research Center is located at SCIE 5031 (phone: x2502).

 - Cybersecurity Research Lab (CRL) - CRL is led by Dr. Kiho Lim and Dr. Weihua Liu.
 Protecting cyber-infrastructures, including computer networks, Fog/Edge/Cloud systems, mobile devices, servers, and data, from malicious attacks is paramount to our society as it helps to safeguard against risks and harmful influences.
 Our CRL faculty and student research assistants take a holistic approach to studying fundamentals of cyberattacks and developing solutions for detecting and preventing malicious attacks.
 The CRL supports research projects in various areas ranging from understanding the security of wired and wireless networks, as well as developing network protocols with enhanced security requirements for new technologies such as the security of autonomous driving.

 - Data Science Research - This Big Data Analytics research is led by Dr. Cyril S. Ku.
 It is a multi-disciplinary and inter-institutional research project on various aspects of data science.